Quantum mechanics is compatible with counterfactual definiteness: Introduction

 We have here a special case of the general theorem proved in the next section: it says that if a system satisfies the no-disturbance condition, then for any factual context and any counterfactual one, the variables in the latter can be chosen so that the same-content variables in the two contexts are identical.
 That is, any system with no disturbance has the property of CFD.

 Returning to our example, however, we have a natural question to ask: What if the questions Q1 and Q2 are answered together?
-Won't we run into a contradiction then?
+Would we not run into a contradiction then?
 What we have is

 And it seems that we indeed have run into a contradiction, because in the first column the variables are not the same.
 However, one can notice this only if one compares two counterfactual contexts to each other with the purpose of determining if they comply with noncontextual representability.
 In other words, one notices this contradiction if the question one answers is Q0 rather than Q1 and Q2.